-General Information
+General Information and Disassembly Instructions

-•Installation of this kit should ONLY be performed by persons experienced in the installation and proper operation of disc brake systems.
-Before assembling this Wilwood disc brake kit, double check the following to ensure a trouble free installation.
+Installation of this kit should ONLY be performed by persons experienced in the installation and proper operation of disc brake systems.
+Before assembling the Wilwood disc brake kit, double check the following items to ensure a trouble-free installation.